STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 ### Step 5: Develop your report

 In this incremental manner, develop your report.
 Add code to this chunk.
 Refine it.
 Add new chunks.
 Go crazy!
-But run the code "manually" to make sure it works.
+But keep running the code "manually" to make sure it works.
+If it doesn't work with you sitting there babysitting it, I can guarantee you it will fail, in a more spectacular and cryptic way, once you run it at arms-length via "Knit HTML" or `rmarkdown::render()`.
 Clean out your workspace and restart R and re-run everything periodically, if things get weird.
+There are lots of chunk menu items and keyboard shortcuts to accelerate this workflow.
 Compile the whole document often to catch errors when they're easy to pinpoint and fix.
 Save often and commit everytime you reach a point that you'd like as a "fall back" position.

 You'll develop your own mojo soon, but this should give you your first successful R Markdown experience.

+### Step 6: Publish your report

+Since we are pushing coursework to GitHub anyway, I focus on how that delivers decent web publishing for "free."

+Markdown documents get special treatment on GitHub: when you visit one in a web browser, instead of seeing the raw Markdown, by default you see a preview of how it will look when compiled to proper HTML.
+This is why, in Step 3, we alter the YAML to request that the intermediate Markdown file be retained.
+If there are R chunks that make figures, `keep_md: yes` will also cause those figure files to be left behind in a sensibly named sub-directory.
+If you commit and push `foo.md` and everything inside `foo_files`, then anyone with permission to view your GitHub repo can see a decent-looking version of your report.

+HTML files, such as `foo.html`, are not immediately useful on GitHub (though your local versions are easily viewable).
+Visit one and you'll see the raw HTML.
+Yuck.
+But there is a way to get a preview: <http://htmlpreview.github.io>.
+Expect some pain with HTML files inside private repos.
+When it becomes vital to see proper HTML in its fully glory, it's time to use a more sophisticated web publishing strategy.